dao-duc-tung/sagemaker-ml-system/README.md

 1. Prepare your LINUX environment
    - Install `rsync`, `zip`.
    - Install `aws-cli` in your python environment.
-   - Clone this repo to your own LINUX system.
+   - Clone this repo to your LINUX system.
 1. Update the `studio.yml` and `pipeline.yml` if needed
    - `studio.yml` creates the SM Studio organization template and the required resources.
    - `pipeline.yml` creates the required resources for the SM Studio project when you create a new SM Studio project.